niko-la-petrovic/SteamWorkshopSubscriber/README.md

 The **workshop_list.json** file contains a JSON string array of Steam Workshop item urls.
 You can, retaining the existing format, create your own lists and share them with others.

 ### Running
-On Windows, just run the SteamWorkshopSubscriber.exe, or on other platforms run the dll named the same way with dotnet CL utility.
+On Windows, run the SteamWorkshopSubscriber.exe, or on other platforms run the dll named the same way with dotnet CL utility.
+Follow the directions given in the console.
+After you've received a message about the app finishing, it will create a file in the same directory with the format additional_required_items_<timestamp>.json which you can use to subscribe to the addons that required additional mods.
 ### Building

 To build the project yourself, you require the one of the .NET Core runtimes.